 ‘So…What’s the catch?’ asks a sub-headline.
 And the answer is that – despite the unlimited bandwidth claim, free users are actually only entitled to 10GB per month.
 This is five times more than the original 2GB monthly limit.
 And you can now keep using the service once your 10GB is used up, but you'll lose the ability to pick a server.

-The other two limitations are what you’d expect: just five server locations (Singapore, Canada, Netherlands, US East and US West) and you’re only allowed to connect one device to the service at any one time, compared to 10 with the Premium tier.
+The other two limitations are just five server locations (Singapore, Canada, Netherlands, US East and US West) and that you’re only allowed to connect one device to the service at any one time.

 There’s one final restriction that isn’t mentioned: free users don’t get P2P support, so you can’t download torrent files or play any games which use P2P.